Lamara Chkonia: Later life and death

-In September 2011, Chkonia’s 80th birthday was celebrated at Batumi Music and Art Center.
+Around 2010, Chkonia returned to Georgia.
+Her 80th birthday was marked by gala concerts in Kyiv, Ukraine (1 March 2011) and in Batumi, her birthplace (1 September 2011), both produced by Eteri Lamoris.

 Chkonia died on 14 March 2024, at the age of 93.
 The prime minister of Georgia, Irakli Kobakhidze, sent condolences, speaking of her "particularly individual and characteristic performances".

 Awards

-In 1976, Chkonia was awarded People's Artist of the USSR, the highest artistic honor of the time.

-In 1984, the Higher Education Commission of the USSR awarded her the title of professor of the Higher Academy of Music.